-- We are working hard to bring you virtual programming and resources now and through the summer.
+- We are working hard to bring you virtual/contact-free programming and resources.
 Please continue to check the library website as well as our Facebook and Instagram pages for updates as well as online resources and programs available to our patrons.

-- Visit our “Resources” page for an updated list of virtual programming.
+- Visit our “Resources” page for an updated list of programming.